al11588/HowToUseHackernewsAPI/README.md

-# Major League Hacking Assignment
+# Major League Hacking Assignment - How to make three API calls using the Hacker News API in Python?

 # Introduction: